-- (1) Reports to the Council, Committees and Sub-Committees shall be submitted by the Chief Executive, Strategic Directors, by the appropriate Head of Service, by the Chief Integration Officer, by the Monitoring Officer, the Chief Social Work Officer or the Head of Finance and LegalCorporate Finance in exercising their duties as the Proper Officer, by the Service Leader Governance and ChangeManager (Governance and Consultancy) or when, in the professional opinion of the Chief Executive, Strategic Directors or Head of Service a report is required to enable the Council to comply with any enactment or other rule of law or when the exigencies of the service under his/her control so require. - (2) Reports on the performance of the Police and Fire and Rescue Services will be submitted by the Divisional Commander, Police Scotland or by the Area Manager, Scottish Fire and Rescue Service. - (3) Any report to be submitted in terms of this Standing Order shall be provided in draft not later than fourteen days prior to the meeting at which it is proposed to be considered, to:- - (i) the Chief Executive, the Strategic Director Place, the Head of Finance and LegalCorporate Finance and the Service Leader Legal and DemocraticHead of Legal and Democratic Services; - (ii) the Head of Service (HR/Digital Enablement/Business Support, IT, Corp Comms & OD) and the Head of InfrastructureTechnical and Property Services in cases where the report concerns matters within their professional remit, and any other Strategic Director or Head of Service whose service or budget may be affected by the proposals contained in the report;
+(1) Reports to the Council, Committees and Sub-Committees shall be submitted by the Chief Executive, Strategic Directors, by the appropriate Head of ServiceDirector, by the Chief Integration Officer, by the Monitoring Officer, the Chief Social Work Officer or the HeadDirector of Finance-and Legal in exercising their duties as the Proper Officer, by the Service Leader - Governance and Change(Internal Audit), the Chief Executive, Angus Alive, or when, in the professional opinion of the Chief Executive, For Strategic Directors or Head of Service a report is required to enable the Council to comply with any enactment or other rule of law or when the exigencies of the service under his/her control so require.

+- (2) Reports on the performance of the Police and Fire and Rescue Services will be submitted by the Divisional Commander, Police Scotland or by the Area Manager, Scottish Fire and Rescue Service. - (3) Any report to be submitted in terms of this Standing Order shall be provided in draft not later than fourteen days prior to the meeting at which it is proposed to be considered, to:- - (i) the Chief Executive, the HeadDirector of Finance and the Director of Legal and the Service Leader - Legal and DemocraticServices - the HeadDirector of HR/Digital Enablement/IT and/Business Support and the HeadDirector of Infrastructure in cases where the report concerns matters within their professional remit, and any other Strategic Director or Head of Service whose service or budget may be affected by the proposals contained in the report;